Venkatagutha/Spotify-Music-Analysis/README.md

 the common words used.

+[7] **Sentiment Analysis of song names:
-[7] To understand the sentiment of the Song name, I made use of *bing lexicon* which already has a table of words and its corresponding sentiment whether it is positive or negative.
+To understand the sentiment of the Song name, I made use of *bing lexicon* which already has a table of words and its corresponding sentiment whether it is positive or negative.
 By performing inner join with bing lexicon and pipelining the output to group it by sentiment.
 With the help of a filter I was able to visualise words with higher